-“Do me eyes deceive me or is that an animal bladder that holds yer whisky?” asked Storm.
+“Do my eyes deceive me or is that an animal bladder that holds yer whisky?” asked Storm.

 “The animal was dead when I found it,” she explained.
-“A poacher shot it with an arrow before I managed to scare him away.”
+“A poacher shot it before I managed to scare him away.”
 She turned abruptly toward Storm and marched directly for him.
 Holding out the goblet, she offered him the drink.

-Storm sat motionless for a minute, not sure why she hadn’t even acknowledged the fact he was sitting on the chair untied, barefoot, and working on removing his shackles.
+Storm sat motionless for a moment, not sure why she hadn’t even acknowledged the fact he was sitting on the chair untied, barefoot, and working on removing his shackles.

-“Me many thanks,” he carefully chose his words, letting both his hands grab the goblet while he surveyed her face.
+“My many thanks.”
+He carefully chose his words, using both hands to take the goblet while he studied her face.
 There was something strange about the whole situation.
 She never really looked straight at him, and hardly ever blinked.
 Of course, it was still a bit dark in there and he could be mistaken, but only a blind person could not notice what he had done.

-“Ye dinna haveta tell a Scotsman to drink.”
-He held the goblet to his lips and gulped it down greedily.
+“Ye dinna have to tell a Scotsman to drink.”
+He held the goblet to his lips and greedily gulped down the liquid.

-Wren half-turned her head waiting for a cough or a gag from the potent hell-fire she had just served her prisoner.
-She had used this trick many a times on guards before she attacked the English camps.
-The potency of the liquor alone had made many a drinking man fall into an unconscious state for several days at a time.
+Wren half-turned her head waiting for a cough or a gag from her prisoner after the potent hellfire she had just served him.
+She had used this trick many times on guards before she attacked the English camps.
+The potency of the liquor alone had made many a drinking man fall into an unconscious state for long periods of time.

-“Blazin’ fires o’ hell!” cried Storm through a raspy voice.
+“Blazin’ fires of hell!” cried Storm through a raspy voice.